-Sanur has accommodation for all types of budgets and all types of travellers from singles, couples and families.
-You will find homestays, villas, hotels and 5-star resorts.
-We choose to stay at Jati Homestay and Villas, which we highly recommend
+Sanur has accommodations for all types of budgets and all types of travellers from singles, couples, and families.
+You will find homestays, villas, hotels, and 5-star resorts.
+We choose to stay at Jati Homestay and Villas, which we highly recommend.

-Rating an 8.8 from 489 reviews and starting at $65US per night for a teo bedroom villa.
+Rating an 8.8 from 489 reviews and starting at $65US per night for a two-bedroom villa.
 Hotel Jati has a location score of 9.2.
-There is also a pool on-site, free wi-fi, toiletries, family rooms, free breakfast and onsite restaurant.
+There is also a pool on-site, free Wi-Fi, toiletries, family rooms, free breakfast, and an onsite restaurant.